Eazy’s Counter Writing, written by Staff Writer, Q Moody | Hitman Holla’s Storytelling, written by Staff Writer, France

 -Character: Hitman Holla is a box office battler, and the majority of the battles in his career have a purpose.
 He is usually against an opponent that has a backstory with him.
 These are important details for him because it lays the foundation for him to pick apart his opponent and center his focus on character assassination.
 He probably already has an angle of attack before he accepts the battle.

--Plot: Your story’s plot describes the events rather than defining them; Hitman isn’t just chronicling an event, but rather presenting a theme to weaken his opponent and hones in strategic dialog or a flowery description in a vacuum.
+-Plot: Your story’s plot describes the events rather than defining them; Hitman isn’t just chronicling an event but rather presenting a theme to weaken his opponent and hones in strategic dialog or a flowery description in a vacuum.
 Everything you write for your story feeds into the other elements.

-Some great examples of this can be most recently the Showroom Floor bar against Calicoe, where he paints a personal story he shared with Calicoe into a holorime.
+– His first round vs Calicoe when he highlights the ‘Showroom Floor’ bar, where he paints a personal story he shared with Calicoe into a holorime.

--His first round against John John Da Don where he showcases the separation of skills between Top Tiers and Rookies, almost in the form of a tutorial.
+-His first round against John John Da Don, where he showcases the separation of skills between Top Tiers and Rookies, almost in the form of a tutorial.

 -His third round against O-Red with the story about what O-Red did with some women in a house they all stood under.